LineaLabs/lineapy/docs/source/fundamentals/intro.rst

 ----------------

 LineaPy is a Python package for capturing, analyzing, and automating data science workflows.
-On a high level, LineaPy traces the sequence of code execution to form a comprehensive understanding of the code and its context.
-This understanding allows LineaPy to provide a set of tools that help data scientists to bring their work to production more quickly and easily.
+At a high level, LineaPy traces the sequence of code execution to form a comprehensive understanding of the code and its context.
+This understanding allows LineaPy to provide a set of tools that help data scientists bring their work to production more quickly and easily, with just *two lines* of code.

 .. image:: ../_static/images/overview.png
   :width: 800